John Mueller and Benjamin Friedman, The Cyberskeptics

 Jim Harper, "Assessing Cybersecurity Activities at NIST and DHS," Testimony before the Subcommittee on Technology & Innovation, Committee on Science and Technology, United States House of Representatives, June 25, 2009.

 - Sean Lawson examines hypothetical scenarios often said to result from cyberattacks, and finds that such scenarios are unrealistic.
 Lawson argues that cybersecurity policy should be based not on worst-case scenarios but rather on empirical evidence of threats, and it should allow decentralized responses by various security providers.

 Sean Lawson, "Beyond Cyber-Doom: Cyberattack Scenarios and the Evidence of History," Mercatus Center, Vol. 10, No. 77 (January 2011).

 Sean Lawson, "Cyberwar Hype Comes Under Increasing Scrutiny," Forbes, April 28, 2011.

-Morozov argues that many cyber-security threats are either inherently minor or vastly overblown.
-He also discusses the murky legal issues around cyber attacks, such as liability and Geneva Convention considerations, and suggests that we should slow the offensive measures being researched in the United States and work instead to improve on the already considerable resilience of our internet infrastructure.
+- Evgeny Morozov argues that most cybersecurity threats are either inherently minor or vastly overblown.
+He also discusses the murky legal issues around cyber attacks, such as liability and Geneva Convention considerations, and suggests that we should slow the offensive measures being researched in the United States and work instead to improve on the already considerable resilience of internet infrastructure.

 Evgeny Morozov, "Battling the Cyber Warmongers," The Wall Street Journal, March 8, 2010.